bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ### Dependencies

-BootstrapVue relies on `Popper.js` (for Tooltip, Popover, and Dropdown positioning), `PortalVue` (for toasts), and [`vue-functional-data-merge`](https://github.com/alexsasharegan/vue-functional-data-merge) (used by our functional components) and parts of `core-js`.
-These four dependencies are included in the `UMD` bundle.
+BootstrapVue relies on `Popper.js` (for Tooltip, Popover, and Dropdown positioning), `PortalVue` (for toasts) and [`vue-functional-data-merge`](https://github.com/alexsasharegan/vue-functional-data-merge) (used by our functional components).
+These three dependencies are included in the `UMD` bundle.

 ## Migrating a project already using Bootstrap